Maksym-nocorny/nocorny-voice/ANALYTICS.md

 ## Database

-Analytics data is stored in `bot_analytics.db` (SQLite) in the bot's root directory.
-The database is created automatically on first run and persists across restarts.
+Analytics data is stored in **Supabase PostgreSQL** with two tables:
+- `bot_users` - User profiles and activity timestamps
+- `bot_events` - Transcription and summary events

+Data persists across deployments and is accessible via Supabase dashboard.

+## Configuration

+Required environment variables:
+- `SUPABASE_URL` - Your Supabase project URL
+- `SUPABASE_KEY` - Your Supabase service role key

 ## Privacy

-All analytics are stored locally and are not shared with third parties.
-Only basic usage metrics are tracked to help understand bot usage patterns.
+All analytics are stored in your private Supabase project.
+Only basic usage metrics are tracked.